privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 partitionOutput = {
   id: uint
-  ; Unique id of the partition from the request
+  ; Id of the partition from the request.
+Must be unique in the compression group.
   ? dataVersion: uint
   ; An optional field to indicate the state of the data that generated this response ? keyGroupOutputs: [* keyGroupOutput]